SophieDeBenedetto/blog/posts/telemetry_part_three.md

 ## A Note On Formatting Metrics

 In our previous post, we used the `TelemetryMetricsStatsd` reporting library to format metrics and send them to StatsD over UDP.
 We can configure this reporter with either the standard formatter or the DogStatsD formatter.
-The standard formatter constructs and emits metrics that are compatible with the Etsy implementatin of StatsD.
+The standard formatter constructs and emits metrics that are compatible with the Etsy implementation of StatsD.
 This implementation does _not_ support tagging, so `TelemetryMetricsStatsd` accommodates the tags we assign to metrics by including the tag values in the metric name.

 For example, if we specify the following counter metric: